Dave-Wagner/Dave-Wagner/README.md

 - 👋 Hi, I’m @Dave-Wagner
-- 👀 I’m interested in Javascript, TypeScript, Python, NodeJS
+- 👀 I’m interested in Javascript, TypeScript, Python, Rust, AI
 - 🌱 I’m currently learning React Native
-- 💞️ I’m looking to collaborate on emerging technologies
+- 💞️ I’m looking to collaborate on anything, a project would be fun!
 - 📫 How to reach me 20711387+Dave-Wagner@users.noreply.github.com

 <!---